obewan/SMLP/README.md

 [INFO] Exporting network model to myMushroomMLP.json...
 ```

-### Example 2: importing the previous myMushroomMLP.json and testing it with the mushroom dataset.
+### Example 2:

+Importing the previous myMushroomMLP.json and testing it with the mushroom dataset.

 `smlp -a myMushroomMLP.json -f ../data/mushroom/mushroom_data.csv -m TestOnly`